surniaulula/wpsso-ratings-and-reviews/README.md

 <h4>WPSSO (Core Plugin) Prerequisite</h4>

-<p>WPSSO Ratings and Reviews is an extension for the WPSSO (Core Plugin) &mdash; which provides complete and accurate meta tags and Schema markup from your content for social sharing, social media, search / SEO and rich cards.</p>
+<p>WPSSO Ratings and Reviews is an extension for the WPSSO (Core Plugin) &mdash; which provides complete and accurate meta tags and Schema markup from your content for social sharing, social media, search / SEO / rich cards, and more.</p>

 <p>The <a href="https://wpsso.com/extend/plugins/wpsso/">WPSSO Pro (Core Plugin)</a> and the <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/">WPSSO JSON Pro</a> extension are required to add the <a href="https://schema.org/aggregateRating">Schema Aggregate Rating</a> and <a href="https://schema.org/Review">Schema Review</a> as Schema JSON-LD markup.</p>